 Blaney's success has Ford riding high in Michigan

-It was Keselowski who gave Blaney a big opportunity back in 2012, when Blaney had a chance to drive with Keselowski's team in the Truck Series.
-Five years later, the 23-year-old Blaney won for the first time in NASCAR's Cup Series when he prevailed last weekend at Pocono .
+It was Keselowski who gave Blaney a big opportunity in 2012, when Blaney had a chance to drive with Keselowski's team in the Truck Series .
+Five years later, the 23-year-old Blaney won for the first time in NASCAR's Cup Series when he prevailed last weekend at Pocono.

 Comments